intel-secl/certificate-management-service/docs/LLD.md

 403: Forbidden    - Bearer token does contain the required role for the requested CSR
 ```

+#### NOTE
+Extensions validation will not happen in CMS, KeyUsages and ExtendedKeyUsages will be populated on the basis of certificate type

 ## User Stories
 ### Download Root CA certificate
 As a user, I want to download Root CA certificate from CMS.